nsdfxela/nsdfxela.github.io/metaperson_editor_integration.md

 See the [documentation](https://docs.metaperson.avatarsdk.com/web_integration.html) for website integration.
 In the demo project, you can see how it works by looking at the */Game/ThirdPerson/Blueprints/BP_HUD* blueprint.

-At first we obviously need to create the widget and add it to viewport.
+At first we obviously need to create the widget and add it to the viewport.

 ![Create widget](assets/img/createwidget.png)

 We need to subscribe to 2 events that are raised by `UAvatarSDKWebBrowser`.
 The first one is `OnBrowserError` that gets raised if something gets wrong, for example if you forget to [provide your Client ID and Client Secret](getting_started).
-The second one is `OnAvatarExported` and it is raised when you've finished editing your avatar and it is ready to be downloaded from cloud.
-At this point you can alse set the `ReadParametersFromSettings` parameter to false, if you'd like to provide Client ID and Client Secret in the blueprint instead of taking it from the plugin settings.
+The second one is `OnAvatarExported` and it is raised when you've finished editing your avatar and it is ready to be downloaded from the cloud.
+At this point you can also set the `ReadParametersFromSettings` parameter to false, if you'd like to provide Client ID and Client Secret in the blueprint instead of taking it from the plugin settings.

 ![Events of browser](assets/img/browserevents.png)